 - Soak in white vinegar to remove particularly tough stains.

-It’s wise to clean the venturi valve at least twice a year to ensure the smoothest flow of water during the water softening process.
+It’s wise to clean the venturi valve at least once a year to ensure the proper flow of water during the regeneration process.

 Perform System Checkups